MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-ocr-pdf-images-files.md

 Now you can proceed to create document records for the received electronic documents in [!INCLUDE[prod_short](includes/prod_short.md)], manually or automatically.
 For more information, see the next procedure.
 You can also [connect the new incoming document record to existing posted or non-posted documents](across-how-connect-disconnect-income-document-records.md) so that the source file is easy to access from [!INCLUDE[prod_short](includes/prod_short.md)].

-## <a name="to-create-a-purchase-invoice-from-an-electronic-document-received-from-the-ocr-service" />To create a purchase invoice from an electronic document received from the OCR service
+## <a name="to-create-a-purchase-invoice-from-an-electronic-document-received-from-the-ocr-service"></a>To create a purchase invoice from an electronic document received from the OCR service

 The following procedure describes how to create a purchase invoice record from a vendor invoice received as an electronic document from the OCR service.
 The procedure is the same when you create, for example, a general journal line from an expense receipt or a sales return order from a customer.